 It was discussed whether the custodian needs to send the information that he received from the local custodian to the Account Owner.
 It was indicated that MT 564 need to be sent further on because, they need to give a reply, i.e., the tax breakdown, otherwise the STP process is broken.
 Some members indicated that you need to do this in order to give the response deadline for the tax breakdown.

-Place of safekeeping

-If different places of safekeeping but same details, 1 message is allowed.

-If different details (due to different places of safekeeping), 1 message per place of safekeeping.